"

 Public opinion

-The respected Australian Election Study (AES) national survey is conducted to coincide with each Australian national election.
-Figure 4 reports the findings for each AES since 1996 on the matter of whether respondents think the immigration levels at the time should be increased, kept the same or decreased.
-Of the three options, a decreased intake has mostly procured the highest level of support and has consistently been substantially better supported than an increased intake.
-On the other hand, advocates of a generous immigration intake could combine the ‘increased’ and ‘kept the same’ tallies to claim (with a few exceptions) majority support for at least maintaining the intake.
+The Australian Election Study (AES) national survey is conducted to coincide with each Australian national election.
+Figure 4 reports the findings for each AES from the 1996 election to the 2025 election on the matter of whether respondents think the immigration levels at the time should be increased, kept the same or decreased.
+The ‘decreased intake’ option mostly procured the highest level of support among survey respondents and has been substantially better supported than an increased intake.

 Business